0x4248/printc/README.md

-# Print C
+# PrintC

-A new C logging and printing library
+A new C logging and printing library.
+Inspired by the linux printk system

 ## Usage